HK416/MillenniumRun/README.md

 - ~~Tutorial Implementation~~ (complete)
 - Multilingual support
 - Add other elements...

+# Issue
+- `[02/15/2024]` In `Windows`, even if the user changes the default sound output device, sound continues to be output from the previous device.
+- `[02/15/2024]` In `Windows`, if the user removes and reconnects the default sound output device, no sound is output.

 # License
 - <b>This game complies with the \"Blue Archive\" secondary creation guidelines.</b>